ElmCast/.vim/README.md

 let g:elm_syntastic_show_warnings = 1
 ```

 There are a few other file types that you often need to edit in an Elm project.
 Polyglot will take care of html, css, and json for you.
-In Markdown files I like to turn on spelling, enable line breaks, turn off line numbers.
+In Markdown files I like to turn on spelling, enable line breaks, and remove line numbers.

-You can also add the languages that you want to be highlighted in Markdown code fences.
+You can also configure the languages that you want highlighted in Markdown code fences.

 ```vim
 autocmd BufNewFile,BufRead *.md set spell | set lbr | set nonu